awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 ![AWS Tracking Application](images/trackMySQLWB.png)

-**Note**: If you have issues connecting to the database, double recheck your inbound rules.
+**Note:** If you have issues connecting to the database, be sure to recheck your inbound rules.

 Create a schema named **awstracker** by using this SQL command.